- Paid Employee and Family Medical Leave policy (PDF)

 Each leave case is unique, and diocesan HR should be consulted immediately when an employee announces or discovers that they will be out of work for an extended amount of time (4 work days or more in a row for the same qualifying reason).
 Diocesan HR will follow up with the location business manager and the employee to determine qualification and to guide them through the next steps of the leave.

-To ensure that qualifying leave will be paid, employees must follow the policy and procedure (PDF) as it is written.
+To ensure that qualifying leave will be paid, employees must follow the policy and procedure (link above) as it is written.

 The following information applies to Paid Employee and Family Medical Leave as well as FMLA: